River reaches Copa Libertadores final despite loss at Boca

 River Plate lost to Boca 1-0 on Tuesday at La Bombonera stadium, but advanced thanks to a 2-0 win in the first leg at the Monumental de Nunez earlier in October.

-Jan Hurtado scored the only goal of the match at 80 minutes.
+Venezuelan Jan Hurtado scored the only goal of the match at 80 minutes after a free kick from the right wing.
+It was one of the few opportunities Boca had in the entire match.

 River seeks its fifth South American crown in the single-match final in Santiago on Nov.
 23.

-The result is another setback for Boca against its archrivals.
-River also won last year’s final against them.

-River’s adversary will be known on Wednesday, when Brazil’s Flamengo hosts Gremio at the historic Maracana Stadium in Rio de Janeiro.
+River’s opponent will be known on Wednesday, when Brazil’s Flamengo hosts Gremio at the historic Maracana Stadium in Rio de Janeiro.
+The first leg between the two Brazilian sides ended 1-1.

+Gremio was a biter rival River in last year’s semifinals, in which the Argentinians only advanced with a goal from the spot at 86 minutes in their 2-1 away win in Porto Alegre.

+Tuesday’s result is another setback for Boca against its archrivals.
+River also won last year’s final against them in Madrid.

+River won four international playoffs against its rival since coach Marcelo Gallardo took the job in 2014.

+“We are a team that knows how to play in adverse conditions.
+Today we could not develop our own conditions and we had to fight,” Gallardo said.
+“To reach a Copa Libertadores final you have to know how to suffer.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports